websauna/websauna.referral/README.txt

 websauna.referral
 =====================

-*websauna.referral* is a *websauna* plugin to expand your site with referrals and affiliate functionality.
+*websauna.referral* is a *websauna* addonto expand your site with referrals and affiliate functionality.

 Features
 --------